josh-frank/gieves-edit/README.md

 ## Artboard Info

 At any time you can directly edit some artboard settings in the **artboard info** panel at the bottom right of the screen:
-- 🤚 The artboard's offset from the center
+- 🤚 The artboard's offset from the center (set automatically when the app starts to center the artboard in the viewport/window)
 - 📏 The artboard's width/height
 - a toggle button for hiding/showing the grid
 - a field to define gridline interval